KHUZEMAH/SRP-MFaisal/wp-content/plugins/events-virtual/readme.txt

 == Changelog ==

+= [1.13.1] 2022-09-22 =

+* Fix - Correct some text domains.
+[VE-555]
+* Fix - Fix issue with Webex not able to refresh the access token due to access to undeclared static property error.
+[VE-560]
+* Language - 0 new strings added, 1 updated, 0 fuzzied, and 0 obsoleted

 = [1.13.0] 2022-09-08 =

 * Feature - Add an option to generate a Microsoft Team Link through an Outlook Event from the event editor and display meeting details on the event.
 [VE-537]